vikram8128/mySHA256/README.md

 This implements the SHA256 spec from http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf

-The variable names etc should match those in the NIST spec.
+The variable names should match those in the NIST spec.